patrickbwarren/inkscape-survex-export/README.md

 there are no additional dependencies and this should work on all platforms.

+The code has been tested to work with Inkscape 0.91 (r13725).

 ### Usage

 In Inkscape, the option to save to a Survex (`*.svx`) file should now